 When it comes to your health, the age-old saying “ignorance is bliss” could not be farther from the truth.
-In fact, the American Heart Association (AHA) claims that low health literacy may be one thing holding you back from living a healthier life.
+In fact, the American Heart Association claims that low health literacy may be one thing holding you back from living a healthier life.

-According to a recent statement by the American Heart Association, health literacy is defined as “the degree in which individuals are able to access and process basic health information and services and thereby participate in health-related decisions.”
+The group says health literacy is defined as “the degree in which individuals are able to access and process basic health information and services and thereby participate in health-related decisions.”

-“If increasing my patient’s health literacy was the only thing changed, their outcomes would improve immensely,” she says.
+“If increasing my patients’ health literacy was the only thing changed, their outcomes would improve immensely,” she says.

 In the U.S. in particular, the public is at a higher risk for cardiovascular disease due to low health literacy.
 This invisible barrier can be associated with limited knowledge of health conditions and medications, poorer overall health status, higher health care costs and increased likelihood of rehospitalization and mortality.

 For example, according to the AHA, individuals who are treated in the emergency room with heart failure and have low health literacy have a 40% greater likelihood of returning to the hospital within 30 days.

 Many times, the solution starts in the health care provider’s hands.
 Health care professionals should look to individualize care and avoid confusing jargon the patient most likely will not know.
 Lipira says many people do not understand what is being said when they are in a health care situation, but are too afraid to ask for clarification.

 “Never be afraid to ask questions if you do not understand something because you need to know what is happening to your body,” she says.